 Results from this study will be used by and shared with department faculty to determine which platform allows optimum achievement of course learning outcomes.
+Complete comparative assessment results may be found in the Appendix.

 RESULTS

 Over a two-year period, data was collected for each of the semesters and assessed anonymously from student performance in eLearning platforms during the 2022-24 academic years as well as during Summer 2023 and 2024 from direct student performance on each of the course learning outcomes.
 In each of the academic year semesters, Fall 2022, Spring 2023, Fall 2023 and Spring 2024 approximately 90 students used either Cengage's WebAssign or Pearson's MyLab.
 These Fall and Spring classes were all conducted face-to-face.
 The summer terms had approximately 50 students each and were 100% asynchronous, necessitating the use of proctored exams and algorithmic exercises.